Sylvia Pankhurst: War-time organiser and dissident

-The 28 July 1917 edition of her paper appeared under a new title Worker's Dreadnought—WSF members "realised that solidarity between men and women was essential if they were going to win their fight"— and with a new strapline, "Socialism.
+The 28 July 1917 edition of her paper appeared under a new title Worker's Dreadnought—WSF members "realised that solidarity between men and women was essential if they were going to win their fight"— and with a new strap-line, "Socialism.
 Internationalism, Votes for All".
-It printed, three days in advance of The Times, Siegfried Sassoon’s "wilful defiance of military authority": his statement that having become "a War of aggression and conquest", the conflict was being "deliberately prolonged by those who have the power to end it".
+It printed, three days in advance of The Times, Siegfried Sassoon's "wilful defiance of military authority": his statement that having become "a War of aggression and conquest", the conflict was being "deliberately prolonged by those who have the power to end it".
 It led to a police raid on the paper's offices.
 The issue of 6 October 1917 advocating a peace referendum among the troops, was destroyed and the type broken up.